What Christians need to know about living in Japan

 Christianity was introduced to Japan in 1549.

-In this year, Christian missionary Francis Xavier came to Japan to spread Christianity.
+That year, the Christian missionary Francis Xavier came to Japan to spread Christianity.

-His missionary work was successful and many Japanese people became interested in Christianity, but eventually the faith came to be strictly prohibited.
+His missionary work was successful, and many Japanese people became interested in Christianity, but eventually, an era arrived in which the faith was strictly prohibited.

-In 1612, the "Prohibition of Christianity" was issued, and Christians were persecuted.
+In 1612, a "Christianity ban" was issued, and Christian believers were persecuted.

-In Japan today, freedom of religion is guaranteed by the constitution.
+In present-day Japan, freedom of religion is guaranteed by the Constitution.

-Through these changes, diverse religions coexist in Japan and individual religious freedom is respected.
+Amidst these changes, various religions coexist in Japan, and individual freedom of religion is respected.

 Summary: Many Japanese people have an affinity for Christianity

-Christians in Japan make up only about 1% of the population.
+Christians make up only about 1% of the population in Japan.

-However, there are also many Christian schools and hospitals, so for Japanese people it is a religion that feels relatively familiar.
+However, because there are many Christian schools and hospitals, it is a religion that feels relatively familiar to Japanese people.

-When living in Japan, be sure to let people know in advance if there are any food rules.
+When living in Japan, be sure to inform anyone in advance about any food-related rules or regulations.

-Few Japanese people know that there are food restrictions depending on their sect.
+Few Japanese people are aware that there are dietary restrictions depending on the religious sect.

-In Japan, there are Christian churches all over the country, so there is little need to worry about worship services.
+In Japan, there are Christian churches all over the country, so there are few concerns regarding worship services.

-In urban areas, there are churches that can speak foreign languages.
+In urban areas, some churches offer services in foreign languages.

-Christian events such as Christmas and Valentine's Day are also held in Japan.
+Christian-related events such as Christmas and Valentine's Day are also celebrated in Japan.

 However, it has little religious significance.